jiansen02/staff_identification/README.md

    python -m venv venv
 3) Activate the Virtual Environment:
-- On macOS/Linux (in bash terminal type):
+- On macOS/Linux (in bash terminal type as follows):

 source venv/bin/activate

-- On Windows (in terminal type):
+- On Windows (in terminal type as follows):

 venv\Scripts\activate